rochacbruno-archive/web2py_ckeditor/README.md

 This web2py plugin to add ckeditor to web2py apps is based on the original https://bitbucket.org/PhreeStyle/web2py_ckeditor/wiki/Home)

-To upgrade to a newer version of ckeditor, replace the directory static/plugin_ckeditor with the directory downloaded from the ckedotr site.
+To upgrade to a newer version of ckeditor, replace the directory static/plugin\_ckeditor with the directory downloaded from the ckeditor site.
+The repository comes with a full version.
+To use that, rename the 'full' plugin to static/plugin_ckeditor

 ## CKEditor Plugin for web2py